-As the 11th oldest medical school in the United States and the third oldest in the Southeast, the Medical College of Georgia at Augusta University has played a significant role in American medical education for for over 180 years.
+As the 11th oldest medical school in the United States and the third oldest in the Southeast, the Medical College of Georgia at Augusta University has played a significant role in American medical education for over 180 years.

-Graduates from Augusta University's nine colleges deliver health care throughout the state, the nation and the world.
+Graduates from Augusta University's ten colleges deliver health care throughout the state, the nation and the world.
 Our threefold mission of teaching, research, and patient care is incorporated into Augusta University's hospital and clinics, an academic medical center, and a leading critical care referral center for Georgia and the Southeast.

 As the first hospital in Georgia to be designated a Level I Trauma Center for the 13-county East Central Georgia Health District, we provide state-of-the-art care for the latest advances in medical knowledge and technology.